This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Examine your entire breast area.
 Examine the breast area from above the breast to below the breast where you feel only ribs.
 Make small circles with your fingertips, starting in the middle of your armpit.
 Make circles going up and down the breast area.
 Continue toward your breast and all the way across it.
 Examine the area from your armpit all the way over to the middle of your chest (breastbone).
 Stop at the middle of your chest.

 - Move the pillow or towel to your right shoulder, and put your right arm behind your head.
-Use the 3 fingertip pads of your left hand, and repeat the above steps to do a BSE on your right breast.
+Use the 3 fingertip pads of your left hand.
+Repeat the above steps to do a BSE on your right breast.

-Your healthcare provider may recommend a mammogram or other tests if you find a lump during a MBSE.
-He can tell you how often to have these tests.
-He can also watch you and tell you if you are doing your MBSE correctly.
+He or she may recommend a mammogram or other tests if you find a lump during an MBSE.
+He or she can tell you how often to have these tests.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.